sil-org/apiaxle-sdk-php/README.md

  - Key: `Apiaxle\Key`
  - Keyring: `Apiaxle\Keyring`

-For each resource you instanciate the object by passing in a configuration array with at least the following parameters:
+For each resource you instantiate the object by passing in a configuration array with at least the following parameters:

  - `endpoint`: The Endpoint URL for your ApiAxle installation